ryanczm/Analytic-Musings/notes/fa/fa.md

     * We know for example Pep has Arteta's number at the Etihad.
 How does this relate to the home and away feature?
 * **Fatigue/Congestion/Rotation feature**
     * Idea being playing too many games in a tight schedule does impact performance vs well-rested.
-    * Fixture count, distance ran, degree of rotation/substitutions, all impact fatigue.
+    * Fixture count, distance ran, degree of rotation/substitutions/minutes played dispersion, all impact fatigue.
 Especially deep in cup runs.
 * **Home and away feature**
     * A home team score and a away team score.
     * Idea being certain teams have more home/away advantage than others.